Why must the mace be present? Why did the make it a mace? Why not a sword? Is the mace a symbol of power?

 The Mace is the symbol of the authority of the House of Representatives and the Speaker of the House of Representatives.

 At the start of each sitting day in the House of Representatives, the Mace is carried into the House by the Serjeant-at-Arms who places it on the central table.
-The crown of the Mace always points to the government side of the House and the Australian Coat of Arms faces up.
+The crown of the Mace always points to the government side of the House and the Australian Coat-of-Arms faces up.
 The Mace sits on the central table as long as the House is officially meeting and the Speaker or a deputy is present.

 When not in use, the Mace is kept in a glass cabinet in the Speaker's office.